renyilin2007/electron/docs/development/chromium-development.md

     $ ./vendor/libchromiumcontent/src/build/gdb-add-index ./out/D/electron

-Building libchromiumcontent requires a powerful machine and takes a long time(though incremental rebuilding the shared library component is fast).
-With a 8-core/16-thread Ryzen 1700 CPU clocked at 3ghz, fast SSD and 32GB of RAM, it should take about 40 minutes.
+Building libchromiumcontent requires a powerful machine and takes a long time (though incremental rebuilding the shared library component is fast).
+With an 8-core/16-thread Ryzen 1700 CPU clocked at 3ghz, fast SSD and 32GB of RAM, it should take about 40 minutes.
 It is not recommended to build with less than 16GB of RAM.